-Open College Network West Midlands is committed to raising the profile of the Open College Network West Midlands working in partnership to enhance and extend the provision nationally and internationally enabling learners to access quality learning courses and progress into further and higher education and employment thereby increasing social inclusion and widening participation.
+Open College Network West Midlands is committed to raising the profile of organisation working in partnership to enhance and extend the provision nationally and internationally enabling learners to access quality learning courses and progress into further and higher education and employment thereby increasing social inclusion and widening participation.

-The Strategic Plan 2020 - 2023 and the underpinning Sales and Marketing Strategy and the Company Action Plan provides the key aims and supporting targets for the operational activities of Open College Network West Midlands.
+The Strategic Plan 2021 - 2024 and the underpinning Business Development Plan, marketing and Communications Plan and the Company Operational Plan provides the key priorities and supporting targets for the activities of Open College Network West Midlands.
 The achievement is regularly monitored and reported to the appropriate sub-committees and the Board at their meetings.

-Key objectives for 2020 - 2021 are to:
+Key objectives for 2021 - 2022 period are:

-- To continue to meet the AVA's regulatory responsibilities; - To raise the profile of the company as the leading AVA within the UK; - Continue to have a proactive and robust approach to defending and increasing our market share; - To have a proactive approach to developing new Diplomas according to market need; - Increase the level of registrations and income from Access Diplomas; - To develop and implement a Sales & Marketing Plan for 2020-21; - To develop and implement a Qualification Development Plan for 2020-21; - To focus sales activity and resources on top selling qualifications to increase income; - To raise the profile of the company and effectively promote our services and products; - Where appropriate and financially viable, develop resources for specific qualifications; - To have a valid, relevant and manageable portfolio of RQF qualifications; - Work towards maximising any opportunities arising from the devolution of the Adult Education Budget (AEB) from August 2020; - · Remain compliant with Qualifications Wales and become compliant with Ofqual; - To effectively monitor financial and other management information; - To keep under review the legal and compliance status of the organisation; - To develop and maintain cost effective products; - To ensure that all staff have the skills to provide a cost effective and efficient service; - To ensure we have sufficient physical resources to offer a cost effective and efficient service; - To increase and monitor membership of the Board and Committees to ensure the right skills and diversity mix are represented.
+- To continue to meet all regulatory accountabilities including responsibilities to QAA, Ofqual and Qualifications Wales; - To raise the profile of the company as the leading Access Validating Agency within England and Wales; - To increase market share of the qualifications market within sectors identified as strategically important; - To strengthen partnerships and collaborative working in order to reach more learners in strategically identified sectors; - To have a proactive approach to developing new qualifications and Access to Higher Education Diplomas according to market need; - Maintain and increase the level of registrations and income from all qualifications within the portfolio but with a particular focus on a smaller number of identified sectors; - To develop and implement a Business Development Plan for 2021-22; - Where appropriate and financially viable, develop resources for specific qualifications; - To effectively monitor financial and other management information; - To ensure that all staff have the skills to provide a cost effective and efficient service; - To ensure that the staff team have the support and resources they need to do their jobs effectively; - To increase and monitor membership of the Board and Committees to ensure the right skills and diversity mix are represented.